 Did I ever tell you how hard it is to take a photo of a casserole?
-They never quite turn out as pretty on film as they do on the dinner table, so I apologize ahead of time that this one isn’t exactly what I had in mind when taking the pictures today.
-The Florida sun is playing a bit of peek-a-boo today and I was in a bit of a rush.
+They never entirely turn out as pretty on film as they do on the dinner table, so I apologize ahead of time that this one isn’t exactly what I had in mind when taking the pictures today.
+The Florida sun is playing a bit of peek-a-boo today, and I was in a bit of a rush.

-Southern-Style Cheesy Hashbrown Casserole is a deliciously creamy, cheesy, comfort food that I only make on special occasions because y’all know some of these ingredients will hit my backside like nobody’s business if I ate it as often as I like to.
-So remember enjoy your Southern-Style Cheesy Hashbrown Casserole, but enjoy with moderation ladies and gents!
+Southern-Style Cheesy Hashbrown Casserole is a deliciously creamy, cheesy, comfort food that I only make on special occasions because Y’all know some of these ingredients will hit my backside like nobody’s business if I ate it as often as I like to.
+So remember to enjoy your Southern-Style Cheesy Hashbrown Casserole, but enjoy with moderation ladies and gents!

 Southern-Style Cheesy Hashbrown Casserole

-- 4 tablespoons of unsalted butter
+- 4 tablespoons unsalted butter

-- 1/2 of a cup minced celery
+- ½ cup carrots minced

-- 1 medium sweet onion chopped
+- 1 sweet onion chopped

-- 1/3 of a cup all-purpose flour
+- ⅓ cup All-purpose flour

-- 8- ounces of sour cream
+- 8- ounces sour cream

-- 1/2 of a cup of chicken broth
+- ½ cup chicken broth

-- 1 teaspoon of Cajun seasoning
+- 1 teaspoon Cajun seasoning

 - Kosher salt to own taste